galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 ### What are we gonna cover today?
 - What's the rabbit hole? {class="fragment"}
-- Where I ussually find rabbit holes? {class="fragment"}
+- Where I usually find rabbit holes? {class="fragment"}
 - A preventive way to fight {class="fragment"}
-- A insitu way to fight {class="fragment"}
+- An in-situ way to fight {class="fragment"}

 ---

 ## What is the rabbit hole?

-The rabbit hole could be several things, but mostly it's what happen when you are falling into a situation with out mutch control.
+The rabbit hole could be several things, but mostly it's what happens when you are falling into a situation without much control.

 --

 <img src="https://github.com/galloramiro/galloramiro.github.io/blob/main/talks/fight_against_the_rabbit_hole/img/who_are_you_caterpiller.gif?raw=true" width="70%">

-### Where I ussually find rabbit holes?
+### Where I usually find rabbit holes?

 --